g-k-l/dsi-arxiv-recommender/README.md

 - Parse metadata XML and store into PSQL.
 - Write a script to process the source files
 Completed:
+- Completed the script to parse and insert data into Postgres.
+- Currently inserting rows into Postgres (one at a time since I couldn't get multithreading to work)

+10/1/2016:
+Goals:
+- Begin collecting the arXiv source files
+- Write a script that unpacks and organizes the arXiv source files
+- Write a script that streams data from Postgres for Doc2Ve
+- Do a Doc2Vec test run with a subset of the metadata (~100000) (Possibly impossible)
+Completed:
+-
+-
+-

 Update:
-~8:40 AM 9/30/2016: The number of XML files is around ~850k currently.
+- ~8:40 AM 9/30/2016: The number of XML files is around ~850k currently.
 The process is still running.
 Also, it took a non-trivial amount of time to count the number of files in the directory.
+- ~12:20 AM 10/1/2016: Currently inserted 10000 rows into Postgres.
+- ~9:20 AM 10/1/2016: The row count is now ~590,000

 Notes:
 - arXiv changed its identifier scheme on March 2007.
 See https://arxiv.org/help/arxiv_identifier
 - Since SciExplorer is built on post-2007 papers, its parser only handles the new scheme.
 - Therefore we will need to write a parser for the old scheme.
 - http://s3tools.org/usage
+- It is possible to populate a DB much more quickly than inserting one row at a time https://www.postgresql.org/docs/current/static/populate.html but so far I can't seem to get it to work.

 AWS PostgreSQL DB:
 psql --host=arxivpsql.cctwpem6z3bt.us-east-1.rds.amazonaws.com --port=5432 --username=root --password --dbname=arxivpsql